 Have you ever had a conversation with a woman that died faster than it started?
 Then you know how the awkward silence feels.
 Followed by, “It was nice meeting you….” as you watch her walk away.

 How can you keep a conversation going with a complete stranger, and create that “connected” feeling?
-Here are some dating conversation tips to never run out of things to say.

 Since I’m a dating coach, the first thing my students usually ask is, “How do you keep a conversation going?
 It always seems to go dead after opening.”